 Early Childhood West Classroom News

-The Early Childhood West teachers are Dave Proulx (long-term substitute for Sarah Current) and Brenda Rider.
+The Early Childhood West teachers are Sarah Current and Brenda Rider.
 The education aide is Amy Nalepka.

 June 2, 2017

 It's hard to believe that we have less than two weeks of school left in the year!
 We have a lot of upcoming events in the next few days and week ahead.
 We wanted to send a quick reminder to help streamline the information: